Ika sōmen: Preparation

 The squid's fillet is cut into half (or into thirds) and then into strips.
 Some cookbooks insist that the strips must be cut vertically along the "length of the squid along the grain" to prevent it from becoming overly chewy.
 The name suggests the strips resemble sōmen, i.e., as thin as vermicelli.
 Even though some sources take this literally, the description above likening it to "tokoroten" noodles suggest thicker strips, as do recipes that call for "5 mm widths".

 The typical way it is served is to have these "noodles" heaped in a bowl (donburi), accompanied by grated ginger and soy sauce, or a soy sauce-based noodle sauce, called mentsuyu.
 Lately, it may also be served on a flat dish even in Hakodate, Hokkaido, and eaten with wasabi and soy sauce, which is then no different from squid sashimi ito-zukuri style.

-At port towns where the caught squid are brought ashore, the freshly caught squid are semi-translucent, have excellent texture, and are "marvelously sweet, especially the morning-caught squid shipped alive".
+At port towns where the caught squid are brought ashore, the freshly caught squid are semi-translucent, have excellent texture, and are "sweet, especially the morning-caught squid shipped alive".

 In Japan, the abundantly caught surume ika or Japanese flying squid, available from early summer onwards, is used to make this dish.
 In practice, other (more expensive) squid species are sometimes substituted, such as the yari ika (spear squid) or the aori ika (bigfin reef squid).

 The ika sōmen has also become widely available prepacked in Japan.

 As with uncooked seafood in general (see Sashimi#Safety), eating this dish made from raw untreated squid poses some risk of contracting anisakiasis, since the parasite when present in the animal infests the flesh of its body (mantle).